-Topic Area Key Environmental, Social and Economic Issues Relevant to the WRMP24 The need to minimise any adverse impacts upon landscape and seascape that may result from UUW's WRMP24, having regard to NCA profiles and the potential for effects on designated landscapes and their settings.
+Topic Area Key Environmental, Social and Economic Issues Relevant to the WRMP24 • The need to promote access to heritage sites within UUW;s ownership where possible and safe to do so; and • The need to avoid damage to important wetland areas with potential for paleoenvironmental deposits.
+Landscape • The need to ensure the special qualities of designated landscapes including National Park and AONBs are protected.
+The need to minimise any adverse impacts upon landscape and seascape that may result from UUW's WRMP24, having regard to NCA profiles and the potential for effects on designated landscapes and their settings.
 The need to conserve and enhance landscape and seascape character and distinctiveness, taking into account the effects of climate change and recommendations for managing change in the profile of relevant NCAs.

-The key issues listed in Table NTS.1 above have informed the proposed framework that has been used to assess the effects of the Revised Draft WRMP24.
+The key issues listed in Table NTS.1 above have informed the proposed framework that has been used to assess the effects of the Final WRMP24.

-Section 2 of the Environmental Report summarises the review of plans and programmes relevant to the Revised Draft WRMP24 and SEA that is contained at Appendix C.
+Section 2 of the Environmental Report summarises the review of plans and programmes relevant to the Final WRMP24 and SEA that is contained at Appendix C.